yuezk/postcss-filter-gradient/README.md

 ### Does it support angluar gradient?

 Yes.
 This plugin only support `deg` unit.
-It will convert angular to the nearest direction.
+It will convert angular to the closest direction.
 For example, it convert `90deg` to `right` and convert `10deg` to `top`, positive angluar are also supported.

 See [PostCSS] docs for examples for your environment.